openshift/cluster-kube-descheduler-operator/README.md

 Equivalent to enabling both `EvictPodsWithPVC` and `EvictPodsWithLocalStorage` profiles in parallel.
 In the future, additional configurations may be introduced through the operator based on user feedback.

+This profile sets a nodeSelector (`kubevirt.io/schedulable=true`) in the Descheduler policy to limit its action to nodes that are considered schedulable for `KubeVirt`.

 The profile exposes the following customization:
 - `devLowNodeUtilizationThresholds`: Sets experimental thresholds for the LowNodeUtilization strategy.
 - `devActualUtilizationProfile`: Enable load-aware descheduling.